 For a lighter Mediterranean-style version, air fryer falafel delivers excellent flavor with far less oil while still creating a beautifully crisp exterior.
 Many people love this method because it keeps the falafel lighter without losing the fresh herb flavor and fluffy interior that makes authentic falafel so satisfying.

 To make air fryer falafel, preheat the air fryer to 375°F and lightly spray the falafel with oil before cooking.
 Arrange the falafel in a single layer so the hot air can circulate evenly around each piece.
-Cook for about 12–15 minutes, flipping halfway through to help both sides become golden and crisp.
+Cook for 12–15 minutes, flipping halfway through to help both sides become golden and crisp.

 Baked Falafel Variation